 We put the taped off glass on a paper towel.
-Don’t forget to have the boys write their names on one of the blue squares.
+Don't forget to have the kids write their names on one of the blue squares.

-The boys then applied the etching cream to the glass with a paint brush.
+The Scouts then applied the etching cream to the glass with a paint brush.
 Use a fairly thick coat of cream.
 In this picture, the Webelos probably should have used a bit more.

-When the boys came back, they took all the tape off.
+After the glass was rinsed, they took all the tape off.
 They were so surprised to see what the glass looked like.
 I told them they could pick out any color paper they wanted (from my scrapbook stash) to put behind the glass, but most of them just wanted to use the black backing that came with the frame.
 We put the etched part of the glass facing inward on the frame so the side facing out was smooth.